 Our Key Stage 3 curriculum is designed to ensure progressive learning and to help our students successfully transfer into KS4 with the correct skills, knowledge and understanding to succeed.
 Throughout KS3 students study Technology twice a week – one lesson is dedicated to ‘hard’ Technology and the other to ‘soft’ Technology.

 In Years 7 and 8 our students complete a wide range of projects in a number of different disciplines.
 These projects are quite short and tend to have more of a focus on the practical nature of the subject.
 Students respond well to this and are always pleased with the products they are able to take home.

 Year 9 includes more Technology theory, design development and demanding practical work than previous years as students begin to prepare themselves for KS4.

 KS4 builds on the learning taken place during the previous Key Stage.
-Students have the opportunity to pick one of four different Technology subjects to study at GCSE level.
+Students have the opportunity to pick one of three different Technology subjects to study at GCSE level.
 These are: